sliu7714/csc309_website/README.md

 ![login page screenshot](Files/screenshots_phase1/login.png)

+### Logout
+To logout you must navigate to localhost:3000/logout
+* From there you will be able to click the logout button to log out, then click another button to navigate to the login page
+* Due to no backend this our temporary work-around to logging out

 ### Signup
 Click on "create account" on the bottom left of the login box to navigate to the signup page \
 Since we are not connected to a backend, signing up for a new user will only work if you do not refresh the page